YihsuanKuo/IMC_GoTritons/README.md

 | Pyroflex cells       |      Sell |        10% |
 | Ashes of the Phoenix |      Sell |         6% |

 We only used up to 85% of the budget because the fee does not grow linearly.
-It turned out a total fee of 99.1k and a pnl around 51.5k (slightly worse than our expectation), and the final manual round ranking was about 1000.
+It turned out a total fee of 99.1k and a pnl around 51.5k (slightly worse than our expectation), most likely because of some misinterpretation in the news letter.